 Why did you decide to pursue a graduate degree?

 My decision to pursue a graduate degree is rooted both in my longtime interest in the study of microbial ecology, and in my future career goals.
-Pursuing a graduate degree, especially at UBC, will allow me to attain an expertise in the study of microbial interactions with plant-hosts in botany, particularly the better understanding of microbial interaction in relation to environmental changes that can tackle global issues.
-Through my PhD studies, I hope to explore the symbiotic relations and patterns of the biogeochemical and ecological cycle, expanded on my previous research on the “Phytoplankton and microbial interaction in aquatic system.”
+Pursuing a graduate degree, especially at UBC, will allow me to attain an expertise in the study of host-microbe interactions in botany, particularly the better understanding of ecological functioning based on holobiont concept in relation to environmental changes that can tackle global issues.
+Through my PhD studies, I hope to explore complex, but fascinating microbial research associated seaweed species that play a critical role in primary production and ecosystem functioning by providing food and shelter to many organisms.
 I aspire to make use of my doctoral studies by paying forward the success of my own growth as a student, teacher and scholar.

 Why did you decide to study at UBC?

-I decided to study at UBC because of the strength of the botany program.
-With faculty members doing research in multiple areas, I feel the program at UBC will expose me to a diversity of subdisciplines within the field of plant and microbiology.
-In addition, the most intriguing asset that I wish to explore is to collaborate with many other institutions at UBC.
+I decided to study at UBC because of the strength of the PhD program.
+With faculty members doing research in multiple areas, I feel the program at UBC will expose me to a diversity of subdisciplines within the field of ecology and microbiology.
+The most intriguing asset that I wish to explore is to collaborate with many other researchers and students at UBC.
+In addition, studying at UBC campus provides utmost opportunity for students to explore gorgeous ocean and nature!
+Why not?

 What is it specifically, that your program offers, that attracted you?

-I was excited by the highly interdisciplinary nature of the botany program, where I have the opportunity to interact with plant biologists, microbiologists and computer scientists in a broad range of fields, working in both laboratory-based and field-based research.
+I was excited by the highly interdisciplinary nature of the botany program, where I have the opportunity to interact with zoologists, microbiologists and computer scientists in a broad range of fields, working in both laboratory-based and field-based research.
+I believe that this is an important asset to research in modern science.

 What was the best surprise about UBC or life in Vancouver?